So, your app is on the market.

 Next, your campaigns have to be on-trend and creative.
 This means staying on top of what the newest operating system capabilities are and taking full advantage, even if they change frequently.
-In-app marketing placements that take the form of traditional ad formats like full screen interstitials or offerwalls remain consistently effective, but creative marketing pros are always coming up with new ways to promote their products.
+In-app marketing placements that take the form of traditional ad formats like full screen rewarded video or offerwalls remain consistently effective, but creative marketing pros are always coming up with new ways to promote their products.
 Monitor the market to see what tactics are being employed by the apps at the top of the charts, as well as those being spotlighted in the app stores by Apple and Google.

 For example, sophisticated sharing tools like those seen in the Nike+ app allow users to share their fitness accomplishments with their social networks.
 Including this feature comes with the added benefit of raising awareness of the app via the implicit endorsement of its community.
 Give your users a reason to show the world how they’re using your app on social media, and your daily install numbers will benefit.